P9RC

 The P9RC is a semi-automatic pistol designed by József Kameniczky and manufactured by the FÉGARMY Arms Factory.

 History

-The pistol was designed in 1980 by József Kameniczky.
+The P9RC was designed in 1980 by József Kameniczky.
 It was originally made for export to the civilian market.

 The P9RC was adopted in 1996 to replace the PA-63 after the end of the Warsaw Pact.
 The pistol was known as the P9RC in police service while the 96M is the name used in the Hungarian military.